Oustro/portfoliwoah/README.md

 ## Introduction
-Portfoliwoah is a platform for sharing and showcasing online web application work and portfolios.
-Developed by Oustro, it offers a unique space for professionals to display their projects and collaborate with others.
+Portfoliwoah is an open-source platform designed to facilitate the sharing and discovery of personal work by designers and developers across various companies.

 ## Tech Stack
 Here is what is used to build Portfoliwoah.